maywhie/devpractice/README.md

 # devpractice

-Repository used to practise Git
+Repository used to practise how to use Git